 In Australia, gas stations are known as petrol stations, but most people just call them “servos” (short for 'service station').
 They are good for toilet breaks as well as stocking up on fuel, drinks and snacks.
 You’ll find servos at regular intervals on all major highways.
 In remote areas they are often called roadhouses and will have cafes and accommodation attached.

 In cities and large towns, fuel is generally available 24 hours, but in country areas, especially in the outback, they may be closed at night and on weekends.
 Diesel is more readily available than petrol in the outback, and many Aboriginal communities will sell Opal fuel instead of petrol, but this is fine to use in any vehicle that normally runs on regular unleaded petrol.
 Most fuel pumps are self-service, and you’ll usually need to go inside the store to pay after you have filled up.

 Tips for driving in Australia

-Australian roads are well signposted, but it always best to travel with a map.
-Outside of cities and big towns mobile (cell) phone coverage can be patchy, so don’t rely on it for navigation.
+Australian roads are well signposted, but it is always best to travel with a map.
+Outside of cities and big towns, mobile phone coverage can be patchy, so don’t rely on it for navigation.
 Most car hire companies can also rent you a GPS satellite navigation (satnav) if your vehicle does not have one.